CLAIM TIME-BARRED - NO TOLLING

 Medina, Justice Green, and Justice Johnson joined.

-in the state.
+was present in the state.
 Accordingly, the statute of limitations bars the Ballis’ claims.

 We reverse the court of appeals’ judgment and render judgment for Kerlin.